Excel Workbook Destination¶

 iii.
 By directly writing the fields in the source layout to an Excel Destination through the source context menu of its parent node.

 - The fields are now mapped.

-- If the First Row Contains Header, check the box to read headers from the source file.
+- If the First Row Contains Header, check this option to read headers from the source file.

-- The Worksheet block can be used to specify the name of a worksheet for either overwriting the data in an already existing worksheet or adding a new worksheet.
+- The Worksheet field can be used to specify the name of a worksheet for either overwriting the data in an already existing worksheet or adding a new worksheet.